|Location Details||30 mi east of Hawthorne|

 LOCATION AND OWNERSHIP

 The Property is located in the Santa Fe Mining District, Mineral County, in west-central Nevada, about 30 mi.
 (48 km) from Hawthorne, Nevada.
-The Property consists of 21-patented claims and 60-unpatented claims totaling about 1,500 ac.
+The Property was originally optioned by Emgold from Searchlight.
+It consisted of 21-patented claims and 60-unpatented claims at the time totaling about 1,500 ac.
 (607 ha).
 The claims are divided into two groups – the North and South Groups.

 The South Group of claims comprising the Property hosts the Longshot Ridge, Champion, and Copper Queen deposits, which host copper skarn oxide, copper skarn sulfide, and copper sulfide porphyry mineralization.

-Emgold has agreed to purchase a 100 percent interest in the claims comprising the Property (the “Transaction”) from Searchlight Resources Inc. (TSX-V: SCLT) under the following terms:
+Emgold agreed to purchase a 100 percent interest in the claims comprising the Property from Searchlight under the following terms:

 - C$10,000 on signing the LOI (paid);

-- C$500,000 in common shares of the capital of Emgold at the date of closing, with the share price based on the 30-day volume weighted average price of the Company’s share immediately prior to the announcement of the Transaction;
+- C$500,000 in common shares of the capital of Emgold at the date of closing, with the share price based on the 30-day volume weighted average price of the Company’s share immediately prior to the announcement of the Transaction (paid);

-The Property has synergy with Emgold’s other properties in the Walker Lane structural trend on the western side of Nevada and locational synergy with the Mindora Property that Emgold is also in the process of acquiring.
+The Property has synergy with Emgold’s other properties in the Walker Lane structural trend on the western side of Nevada and locational synergy with the Mindora Property that Emgold is also in the process of acquiring about 12 miles away.

 New York Canyon Property